 Distribution – Indonesia

 Habitat and Ecology - Epiphyte in lowland forest.
 Altitude 70 m.
-Flowering time in August in the wild.
+Flowering in August in the wild.

 Notes - 1.
-Flowers colors not recorded.
+Flower colors not recorded.

 2. The epithet dentifera refers to the toothed leaf spathe of the species (denti- means teeth and -fera means bearing in Latin).